Banner Image

 Background

-Every day, over 50 mill#00ccells die within your body – most through natural processes known as apoptosis but occasionally by injury or infection.
+Every day, over 50 million cells die within your body – most through natural processes known as apoptosis but occasionally by injury or infection.
 When it comes to cancer cells, an effective immune system should recognize between these processes and invaders, and attack cancer without harming healthy tissue.
 Unfortunately for patients suffering recurrent or metastatic breast carcinoma however, tumors often bypass immune destruction and continue to grow uncontrollably.

 Breast cancer is a complex illness with numerous mutations and biological responses, making diagnosis and treatment complex.
 Accordingly, the National Cancer Institute recommends regular screening for relapsing or advanced forms, while early stage patients should seek preventative therapy in order to minimize its recurrence.